Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI've always tried to talk to my friends about shanti ing and shanti singing.

-Speaker AI love that I talk to about, like, letting me perform at some of their parts.
+Speaker AI talk to my schools about, like, letting me perform at some of their parts.

 Speaker AAnd I love my music teacher because I always talk to her about my.